Associate Professor of Social Foundations of Education

 - Reviewed in: American Journal of Sociology, Contemporary Sociology, Educational Review, Security Journal, The Canadian Geographer, Teachers College Record, Anthropology & Education, H-Net, and Race & Class

-Nguyen, N. (in press).
+Nguyen, N. (2019).
 Suspect communities: Anti-Muslim racism and the domestic war on terror.
 Minneapolis: University of Minnesota Press.

 - Nguyen, N. (in press).
 Rethinking activist educational research: Definitions, methodologies, and ethics.
 Critical Studies in Education.